matthewjf/matthewjf.github.io/_posts/2019-05-01-postgres-json-serialization.markdown

 # Production

 I really wanted to see how it performed in production before investing more time.
 This project sat around for a couple months until I got a chance to implement it for new service that we were creating.
-So we setup some dashboards to see how this new service perfromed out in the wild and the results were surprising.
+So we setup some dashboards to see how this new service performed out in the wild and the results were surprising.

 The average response time on `GET` requests to our REST APIs was <b>~18ms</b>, with a p95 roughly double that!
 This wasn't a particularly high traffic application and we were careful about limiting the level of nesting in the responses, which helped keep our response times low, but I'd never worked in a rails application that was this performant.
 We didn't even implement caching, which would help quite a bit.